-Rationale and description of measure: The support of the Standing Committees on Public Accounts and Crown and Central Agencies (Committees) is critical in helping to hold the Government accountable and to improve public sector management.
-The Office makes recommendations to help improve accountability and the delivery of programs.
-The Committees' acceptance of the Office's recommendations is an indication of the Assembly's confidence in, and satisfaction with, the Office's work.
+Rationale and description of measure: The support of the Standing Committees on Public Accounts and Crown and Central Agencies (Committees) is critical to help to hold the Government accountable and help improve public sector management.
+Each committee decides whether they agree with the Office's recommendations in their review and consideration of the Office's reports.

-The Committees' established practice is to decide whether they agree with the Office's recommendations in their review and consideration of the Office's reports.
+The Committees' acceptance of the Office's recommendations is an indication of the Assembly's confidence in and satisfaction with the Office's work.